jessicasaikia/multilingual-BERT-mBERT/README.md

 6. The output will be displayed and saved as a different CSV file.

 You can also VScode or any other platform (this code is just a python code)
-1. In this case, you will have to make sure you have the necessary libraries installed and dictionaries loaded correctly.
+1. In this case, you will have to make sure you have the necessary libraries installed and datasets loaded correctly.
 2. Run the program for the output.

 ## Additional Notes from me